 If you applied for ESTA, received approval right before boarding a flight, it is possible that the ESTA information will not be reflected instantly.
 The time delay is caused by separate administrative systems operated by the U.S. Government and the airline.
 In this case, it is up to the airline to decide whether the traveler can board or not.
 We recommend you keep your ESTA number with you at all times to be prepared for this situation.
 You will have a lower risk of being denied boarding if you can show that you’ve received ESTA authorization.
 This can happen right before boarding a flight or in busy periods.
 Apply for ESTA, Veriy ESTA and check-in well ahead of time to prevent unwanted circumstances.

 Is there any limit on how many times I can enter the United States within a 90-day period?
 There is no limit to the number of crossings.
 However, CBP border officers can deny entry to approved ESTA applicants if they suspect dishonesty, or other suspicious activities.

 - Receive help to locate your existing travel authorization (ESTA)

 - Check the status of your travel authorization

-It is recommended that travelers verify the status of their travel authorization before departure.
+It is recommended that travelers verify ESTA status of their travel authorization before departure.